 The Vizio V655-J09 is a basic entry-level TV made entirely out of plastic.
 It looks like the Vizio V Series 2020 from the front, but the back looks different.
 It has thicker bezels than most modern TVs, but they're not too distracting.

 The back panel is smooth plastic, and the bottom part where the inputs are sticks out more.
-Sadly, there's no cable management, and because the inputs are set towards the center of the TV, they can be hard to reach if you wall-mount it.
+Sadly, there's no cable management, and because the inputs are set towards the center of the TV, they're tough to reach if you wall-mount it.

 This TV doesn't have a local dimming feature.
 The videos above are for reference only, so you can compare the Vizio V655-J09 to a TV that does have a local dimming feature.
 It's a direct-lit LED TV, which means that the backlights are placed directly behind the screen, which is different from edge-lit TVs and isn't the same as local dimming.